MOTTO

 S.U.P.E.R.
 Saturday incorporates community service projects, arts and crafts, games, field trips, and forums into its curriculum.
 Forums and themes include how to overcome daily obstacles, such as communicating with family members, listening skills, building self-esteem, gaining and maintaining peer and self respect, peer pressure, and coping with short and long term economic difficulties.
 Workshops and discussions on college or job search strategies, interview skills, money management, etiquette, and African-American heritage are regularly held.
 Age appropriate information sessions and discussions on abstinence, prevention of sexually transmitted diseases, and drug and alcohol abuse are also offered.

 In 2001, the SUPER Saturday program relocated to the C. Waldo Scott Center for Hope, Newport News, Virginia.
 In 2010, the program established a second location at the Lincoln Park Community Center, Hampton, Virginia.
 In 2013, the mayors of the cities of Hampton and Newport News proclaimed March 30, 2013, as Sister To Sister Day recognizing the positive impact that Sister To Sister has on the development of our young woman, and encourage all to support the efforts of the Sister To Sister organization.
 In 2014, three additional locations were established Newport Harbours, Newport News, Virginia; N. Phoebus Community Center, Hampton, Virginia; and The Blayton Building Williamsburg, Virginia.
 In 2017, House Joint Resolution NO. 832 was presented from the Virginia General Assembly Commending Sister To Sister on 25 years of empowering and uplifting school-aged African American girls in Hampton and Newport News.
 In 2018, we opened our first Sister To Sister Resource Center in the Southeast Community of Newport News.
 As we continue to grow, Sister To Sister is steadfast in ministering to underrepresented youth in the community with its philosophy of “Each One, Teach One”.
-In 2019, we partnered and relocated our Williamsburg site to Empowered Believers Christian Learning Center.
+I

 THE WORK OF SISTER TO SISTER